Namibia, Land of the Brave: History

 The composition of the Namibian national anthem was supervised by Hidipo Hamutenya, then chairman of the National Symbols subcommittee.
 In 2006, Hamutenya claimed that he authored the lyrics himself, "on the plane to Cuba".
-Doëseb denied the claim.
+Doëseb denied this claim.
+In 2023, politicians Andrew Matjila and Ben Amadhila supported Hamutenya's claim.

 Legislation

 The Parliament of Namibia passed the National Anthem of the Republic of Namibia Act, 1991.
 This confirmed "Namibia, Land of the Brave" as the national anthem of Namibia; made it an offense to insult it, with punishment upon conviction of up to five years imprisonment or up to a 20,000-rand fine or both; and allowed the President of Namibia to create regulations relating to it.